Kayla De Souza

-Kayla De Souza (born 7 March 1990) is a footballer who plays for North Mississauga SC.
-Born in Canada, she represented the Guyana national team.
+Kayla De Souza (born 7 March 1990) is a footballer who plays for Unionville Milliken SC in League1 Ontario.
+Born in Canada, she represented Guyana at international level.

 University career

 De Souza turned down scholarship opportunities to play in the United States for personal reasons.
-In 2013, he began attending Ontario Tech University, playing for the women's soccer team for two season.
+In 2013, she began attending Ontario Tech University, playing for the women's soccer team for two season.
 In 2014, she was an OUA All-Star and won an OUA bronze medal, as the Ridgebacks advanced to the U SPORTS championship for the first time in program history.
 She scored five goals in 28 games over her two seasons.

 Club career

 From 2015 to 2019, she played for Durham United FA in League1 Ontario, during which she served as team captain.
 In 2015, she scored one goal and was named League1 Ontario Defender of the Year and a league First Team All-Star, as Durham won the league title.
 In 2016, she played 16 games and was a league Second Team All-Star.
 In 2017 she played 11 games, in 2018, she played five games, and in 2019, she appeared in ten games.
 She scored a goal on May 13, 2017 against West Ottawa SC.

 In 2021, she played for Vaughan Azzurri.

 In 2022, she played for North Mississauga SC.

+In 2025, she began playing with Unionville Milliken SC.